Insect frass coming to a garden near you

 A fun question we get at a lot of our live events or from people that go on insect farm tours is, what is insect frass?
 What do you do with all of the waste from the insects like crickets and mealworms?
 These are great questions and they bring up another cool benefit of raising edible insects for human consumption, which is that you can use the waste at home or in your garden as an organic fertilizer for your plants!

 Insect frass is just insect poop…it is really that simple.
 Some insects produce frass that is a liquid form and some insects produce small dry droppings made of plant material.

 Cup to 1 Gallon

-The intriguing part is because insects and bugs eat and feed on plant vegetation, it makes their poop nature’s perfect plant food.
-Of course, if the insects have been feeding on something like chemicals or man-made pesticides, this can be harmful to the plants, but in general insect frass is great option to use in the garden and for your plants.
+Because insects and bugs eat and feed on plant vegetation, it makes their poop nature’s perfect plant food.
+Of course, if the insects have been feeding on something like chemicals or man-made pesticides, this can be harmful to the plants, but in general insect frass is a great fertilizer option to use in the garden and for your house plants.

 “Insect frass tea is not made for drinking…so crazy I know, but don’t drink bug poop.”

 How Do You Use Insect Frass?
 How Do You Use Bug Frass?

 Because insect frass and bug frass is made of digested plant material from insects, there are a few different ways to use insect frass or to prepare insect frass before adding it to your garden and plants.
 Many organic farmers choose to try insect frass because of the nutrient benefits from the insects and also from the chitin (read our what is chitin article here) that is found in the frass as well.
 The chitin can actually trigger the immune system in plants that help protect against pathogens in the soil or even root-feeding nematodes as well.